ownlifeful/Graph-Undirected-Hamiltonicity/README.md

 # NAME

-Graph::Undirected::Hamiltonicity - set of Perl modules to determine the Hamiltonicity of a given undirected graph.
+Graph::Undirected::Hamiltonicity - determine the Hamiltonicity of a given undirected graph.

 # VERSION